 - A Day in Her Apron: Not Santa, but Arvo, who in Mrs. Claus's absence has to do several of her usual tasks.
-Among these is making cocoa for the jolly guy, who finally realizes something is very wrong when he tastes the cocoa.
+Among these is making cocoa for the jolly guy, who finally realizes that something is very wrong when he tastes the cocoa.

 - The Edwardian Era: Set in 1910.
 According to IMDb trivia, the time period was chosen on the basis that the costumes of that era would flatter Angela Lansbury.
-Apparently, it was earlier suggested that the film should take place in The Roaring '20s, but they didn't think the flapper look would work for her.
+Apparently, it was previously suggested that the film should take place in The Roaring '20s, but they didn't think the flapper look would work for her.

 - Evil Is Hammy: Terrence Mann is having a lot of fun playing Mr. Tavish.

-- Final Love Duet: "The Best Christmas of All", sung by Mr. and Mrs. Santa Claus
+- Final Love Duet: "The Best Christmas of All," sung by Mr. and Mrs. Santa Claus.

 - Happily Married: The Clauses really love each other and they are this most of the time; it's just that Nicholas gets so very distracted about Christmas.